aquasecurity/cloudsploit/README.md

 ### Result Codes
 Each test has a result code that is used to determine if the test was successful and its risk level.
 The following codes are used:

-* 0: OKAY: No risks
+* 0: PASS: No risks
 * 1: WARN: The result represents a potential misconfiguration or issue but is not an immediate risk
 * 2: FAIL: The result presents an immediate risk to the security of the account
 * 3: UNKNOWN: The results could not be determined (API failure, wrong permissions, etc.)